EbonyGunwhy/Ferret/README.md

 The full implementation of this model can be found in the file  **Ferret\Developer\ModelLibrary\SimpleModels.py**

 1. Place the following import statements at the top of your model library file.
-These 2 module imports are mandatory for model definition.
+These 3 module imports are mandatory for model definition.
 Although *LineColours* will only be mandatory if you need to define model parameter(s).
+Additionally, *ScipyMathsTools* will only be mandatory if you need to use the **fsolve** fuction to solve your mathematical model.

         from SupportModules.Model import Model, ModelParameter, ModelConstant, ModelVariable from SupportModules.GraphSupport import LineColours
+        import SupportModules.ScipyMathsTools  as scipyTools

 2. Write a function that executes the mathematical model in your model library file.